 The iPad app for Keynote has come a long way since it was first introduced.
 Simple slide-based presentations can be a thing of the past thanks to the dynamic, iPad-friendly tools built into Keynote.
 You can choose from dozens of themes to set the tone of a presentation.
 Students and teachers can add graphics, layer images, and customize the font for every slide.
 In addition to what you see on the screen, the Keynote app gives users the ability to add animation and transitions as well as include presenter's notes.
 This is free on all newer iPads but may have to be purchased for older devices.

-Haiku Deck is perfect for the classroom and extremely student-friendly.
-This app allows you to create slides with a photo background and a small amount of text (in the spirit of haiku, the minimal Japanese poetry form).
+Haiku Deck is perfect for the classroom and extremely student friendly.
+This app was originally designed to create slides with a photo background and a small amount of text (in the spirit of haiku, the minimal Japanese poetry form).
 The current version gives options for bulleted lists and more text.
 This app provides a gallery of images to choose from, and uses words on your slide to help you find the ideal background.
-However, you also have the option to upload your own photos.
+However, you also have the option of uploading your own photos.
 I've used Haiku Deck to share teaching points, give short writing prompts, and just switch it up from my usual presentation style by focusing on images as opposed to text.
 It doesn't take long to build a presentation, and students can use it to create their own, too.

 Have you used these apps before?
-Are there other presentation tools you love?
+Are there other presentation tools that you love?
 What's your favorite way to present to your audience of students and/or staff members?